 The principles of the lean startup are what Lori Greiner advocates for.
 The build, measure, and learn phase is very important to her as an investor.
 She believes that seeking out constant product feedback and improving the product continuously is the best way to come up with a winning product.

 You can get constant product feedback in various ways.
-Lori built her jewellery box and went out to the streets to ask customers if they would buy it and how much they would spend on it.
+Lori built her jewelry box and went out to the streets to ask customers if they would buy it and how much they would spend on it.
 She also gave them questionnaires to fill in the information.
 Through conducting these surveys, she knew that her product was set for greatness.

 Using reviews, surveys, questionnaires, blogs, customer feedback channels, and quizzes, you can easily get feedback about your product and make the necessary changes to make sure it fits your market best.

 15) DIY- learn every aspect of your business and craft before delegating

 How do you become a DIY entrepreneur?
 Well, you get engaged in every process of the business.
 Steve Jobs knew every Apple product, especially the iPhone, inside out.
 And yet he was not a tech engineer by profession nor did he have any technical abilities.
 But he knew his stuff because he was involved in every single stage of the development of every single product.
 He knew every little detail about the iPhone.
-This is an entrepreneur who had learnt every aspect of the business.
+This is an entrepreneur who had learned every aspect of the business.

 Startup founders and entrepreneurs should know the business well enough to influence it the way Steve Jobs influenced Apple.

 Have anything to add to this story?
 Let us know in the comments section or by chatting us on Twitter @pressfarmpr